 We sent dozens of lower ends to Roy Reynolds of Salt Lake City, Utah, for rebuilds.
 He claims that, on average, the case gets about 5 numbers shorter.
 So, if the engine started life off at zero, it might end up around a -5 for the next set of gears to fit correctly.
 That would be his first installation as a test.
 From there, he would be able to know if he needed a smaller or larger set.
 If the gears were too tight, they would whine and grind off the metal quickly.
 If the gears were too loose, they would have some play, and at idle rpm, one could hear them “clack” back and forth.
 This was because, at a very low rpm, the valve springs are shoving back on the pushrod and trying to change the direction of the camshaft.

 Now the good news.
 As is natural, the gears are going to wear some amount.
 This wear could make the engine clack at low rpm.
 In practice, this doesn’t happen.
 As the gears wear, the two shafts are also coming closer together due to the shrinkage of height.
 An old tired engine with 100 k doesn’t make the clacking sound.
 Nice huh?

 I remember Roy having to use a gear set that was eight numbers smaller on one of my engine rebuilds.
 This means that if it started at zero, it would now require a -8 set.

 Now the bad news.
 If the case started with a -15, it would then need a -23 gear set.
 No such number existed.
 This would create a problem, but you will see a possible solution lower down, so keep reading.

-Many have assumed that if one had several gear sets of the same number, the individual gears would be identical.
+Many have assumed that the individual gears would be identical if one had several gear sets of the same number.
 That would be wrong.
-In actual practice, the gears would probably be quite different, but the distance between centers would be equal.
+The gears would probably be quite different in actual practice, but the distance between centers would be equal.
 Don’t mix and match them.

 You can see that an engine rebuilder needs to have quite a variety of new gear sets to do the job correctly.